RyRyWasTaken/Final-Project/README.md

 I've always as a kid used to enjoy website games and clicker games alike, so I've decided, as my final project in John Bryce, to try and make a game of that sort.

-## About the website

-Not alot to say, let's be honest

-You have a login/signup (and logout)
-And obviously, the magnum opus, the seal buddy himself!

 ## Before you start

 Make sure that before you start running the website you do the following: